Pheidole: Development of nests and colonies

+Distribution and diversity

+Pheidole are a highly diverse genus that can be found in many regions, generally preferring warmer climates such as tropical rainforests where the largest diversity of Pheidole are typically found.
+Although they prefer these warmer climates, Pheidole can be also found in a very wide range of climates and ecosystems from rainforests, to deserts, to grasslands.
+In these ecosystems, Pheidole are found most commonly in the soil and litters.
+The diet of this genus is typically generalized with nuts, leaves, and nectar being common food choices but many species typically lean towards predation to supplement their diet.

 Major workers

 The distinctive major workers have earned the genus Pheidole the nickname of "big-headed ants".
 The major workers of a Pheidole colony, while they may look fierce, are often quite shy and are often the first to flee on any hint of danger.
 Many Pheidole species are the prey of parasitoid phorid flies that lay their eggs on the major workers; the fly larvae grow mainly in the head capsules of the victims, eventually decapitating them, and probably would starve in the bodies of minor workers.

 In most cases, the major workers are employed within the nest to break up large food items, or outside to carry large items, such as seeds; many Pheidole species are ecologically important seed consumers ("harvesters").

+Minor workers

+Minor workers typically get bigger over time, despite initially starting out as small "nanitic" individuals when the colony is first created.

+Economic impacts and relationships with humans

+Members of Pheidole hold an important role in the tropical agroecosystems that they are abundant in.
+Due to many Pheidole species being strong predators with aggressive tendencies, their nests are associated with a high presence of arthropod carcasses from their hunts.
+As a result, the soils that surround their nests show strongly improved nutrient density that improves their ecosystems.

+Although the aggressive predation from Pheidole may benefit the ecosystems they originate from, many members of this genus are considered highly invasive species with Pheidole megacephala named as one of the 100 worst invasive species in the world.
+The invasive capabilities of Pheidole megacephala are tied to the aggressiveness of genus Pheidole, as within their native environments, they reside in an extremely diverse ecosystem with many other species compete against, many of which are also very aggressive.
+Finding themselves in environments with less diversity and decreased aggression from other species, lead to successful raids of local ant colonies.

 Species list

 The genus contains over 1,000 species.
 They include: